 All of our training programs are exclusive to our members and therefore an active membership is required to attend day school and group classes.
 Group class and day school passes are purchased in addition to your membership.

 What is the benefit of the membership?

-All our training programs are membership-based, and you can review our membership options at this link.
+All of our training programs are membership-based, and you can review our membership options at this link.
 The membership includes our program curriculums at your fingertips!
 Including exclusive access to our group classes and day school, how-to videos, quick guides, and a community to get training advice from our trainers.
 With certain memberships even granting you access to free online clinics, live-streaming classes, Ask-A-Trainer sessions, and more!